 Weld supports multiple environments.
 An environment is defined by an implementation of the Environment interface.
 A number of standard environments are built in, and described by the Environments enumeration.
-Different environments require different services to be present.
-For example a Servlet container doesn't require transaction, EJB or JPA services.
+Different environments require different services to be present (for example a Servlet container doesn't require transaction, EJB or JPA services).
+By default an EE environment is assumed, but you can adjust the environment by calling bootstrap.setEnvironment().